-Everything from your medical history, spirometry results, full pulmonary function tests results, and even medications used in the past should be brought along.
+Everything from your medical history, spirometry results, full pulmonary function test results, and even medications used in the past should be brought along.
 Doing so makes it easier for the pulmonary doctor to better understand your condition and provide insightful diagnosis and medications.

 It is advisable that you go with a family member or close friend that can be trusted just in case you feel overwhelmed or need to take notes.
-Asking the right questions when you are in a consultation with a pulmonologist places you in a great position to better relate with your doctor and understand your condition.
+Asking the right questions when you are in consultation with a pulmonologist places you in a great position to better relate with your doctor and understand your condition.

-Here are 8 simple and eye-opening questions you should ask your doctor when seeing for the first time.
+Here are 8 simple and eye-opening questions you should ask your doctor when seeing him for the first time.

 1. Can you tell me what tests you will be performing?